 Take Colorado 17 to the town of Moffat.
 On the south side of town, look for a sign for the turn to Crestone.
 Turn east on the "RD T" road.
 You will soon see a Forest Service sign that says 15 miles to the South Crestone trailhead.
 Drive 11.4 miles to a road junction.
 Keep left and follow the main road into Crestone.
 In Crestone, turn right (east) onto Galena Street and the road will turn to 2WD dirt, with approx. 2 miles to go.
 When the road enters National Forest, it is labeled as the "South Crestone Road 949" and becomes more difficult but good-clearance vehicles should be able to make it to the end.

 Follow Challenger Point - Route #1 to the summit of Challenger.
 From Challenger, you can't miss Kit Carson - Photo #1 and Photo #2.
-Hike east down to the 13,800-foot saddle ( 37.9799° N, -105.60382° W) between Challenger and Kit Carson - Photo #3.
-When you reach the saddle, climb up onto a large ledge that runs south along the side of the peak.
-Continue up the avenue (Photo #4) to reach a small saddle between Kit Carson (left) and a large fin called The Prow (right) - Photo #5.
+Descend east to the small, 13,800-foot saddle ( 37.9799° N, -105.60382° W) between Challenger and Kit Carson (Photo #3) and climb onto a Class 2 ledge called Kit Carson Avenue that runs south along the side of the peak.
+Continue up the avenue (Photo #4) to reach a small, 13,960-foot saddle between Kit Carson and a large fin called The Prow (right) - Photo #5.

 This is the easiest way to climb Kit Carson, but it's a lot of elevation gain in one day.
 Consider a camp just below Willow Lake.
 IMPORTANT: This route enters the Sangre De Cristo Wilderness area.
 Wilderness areas have special regulations and restrictions for party size, dispersed camping, campfires, etc. Also, dog owners should read the wilderness information carefully because some wilderness areas prohibit dogs to be off-leash and/or limit how close dogs can be to lakes and streams.
 If you have questions about the Wilderness area, please contact a U.S. Forest Service office for the National Forest(s) listed above.

 : The information contained in this report may not be accurate and should not be the only resource used in preparation for your climb.
 Failure to have the necessary experience, physical conditioning, supplies or equipment can result in injury or death.
 14ers.com and the author(s) of this report provide no warranties, either express or implied, that the information provided is accurate or reliable.
 By using the information provided, you agree to indemnify and hold harmless 14ers.com and the report author(s) with respect to any claims and demands against them, including any attorney fees and expenses.
 Please read the 14ers.com Safety